 For Electrical Products that Export to China

-The Chinese government’s Restriction of Hazardous Substances (RoHS) regulation – officially titled “Management Methods for Controlling Pollution Caused by Electronic Information Products Regulation” – was developed independently of Europe's RoHS directive, though there is substantial overlap between the two regulations.
+The Chinese government’s Restriction of Hazardous Substances (RoHS) regulation – officially titled “Administrative Measure on the Control of Pollution Caused by Electronic Information Products Regulation” – was developed independently of Europe's RoHS directive, though there is a substantial overlap between the two regulations.
 Manufacturers exporting products to China should note that some product types covered by China RoHS are not within the scope of European RoHS.
 For China RoHS requirements, there are no exemptions for labeling compliance, although, for the EU RoHS, exemptions are allowed on products where these dangerous chemicals are deemed essential.
 Areas that these include are products for use in space, military items, large industrial tools, permanent solar panels, transport vehicles, medical devices, and research and development equipment.

 China RoHS was published in March 2006 and became effective on March 1, 2007 by the Ministry of Industry and Information Technology of China.
 The most recent version was published on July 17, 2016 which expanded the scope from Electronic Information Products (EIP) to Electrical and Electronic Products (EEP).
 The requirement is to use a marking to disclose the presence and location of any of the six identified hazardous substances present in a product.
 Heavy metals such as lead (Pb), cadmium (Cd), and mercury (Hg), as well as brominated flame retardants, phthalates, and chromium, are restricted substances, and only a certain concentration of them is allowed during the manufacture of equipment.
 The six substances are:

 - Lead (Pb)